 Care management for HARP Members is offered by Health Homes designated by NYS.
-Upon enrollment into the MVP Harmonious Health Care Plan, Members are screened for BH-HCBS eligibility by their Health Home Care Manager or a State Designated Entity.
+Upon enrollment into the MVP Harmonious Health Care Plan, Members interested in Adult BH-HCBS are screened for BH-HCBS eligibility by their Health Home Care Manager or by a State Designated Entity.
 Once eligibility is established Members work with their health Home Care Manager to develop a comprehensive person-centered Plan of Care (POC).
 This POC is used to identify and document appropriate services and supports to meet each Members unique needs including the array of available BH-HCBS.
 This document is shared with MVP and includes the scope, type, and duration of services the Member is eligible to receive.
-BH-HCBS is a voluntary program.
-HARP Care Management may be provided regardless of BH-HCBS utilization.
+BH-HCBS and CORE services are a voluntary program.
+HARP Care Management may be provided regardless of BH-HCBS and CORE services utilization.